 Notes

-- Play around with ingredients.
-This pasta salad is super customizable so add or omit ingredients to fit your tastes.
-Try adding other veggies like broccoli, cauliflower, carrot, onion, mushroom.
+- Play around with ingredients: Customize the salad by adding other vegetables, such as broccoli, cauliflower, carrots, onions, and mushrooms.
 You could also mix in a protein like hard-boiled egg, chickpeas, cooked bacon bits, shredded chicken, or ham.

-- Make it seasonal.
-During summer, add squash, asparaguss or green beans to boost the flavors.
-For fall, add winter squash, pumpkin, carrots or brussels sprouts.
+- Make it seasonal: During summer, add squash, asparagus, or green beans to boost the flavors.
+For fall, add winter squash, pumpkin, carrots, or Brussels sprouts.

 Sonny says